 1.3 Academic Integrity

 Academic integrity is defined by the basic principles of honesty, trust, fairness, respect, and responsibility (as articulated by the International Center for Academic Integrity, academicintegrity.org).
 These values serve as the foundation for the development and acquisition of knowledge and all members of the University community are expected to uphold them.
 In essence, academic integrity is the principle of honesty in one’s scholarly work and an assertion that student work submitted for credit or gain is original, the product of the student’s individual efforts and abilities (unless otherwise specified), and free from unearned advantage.
 Adherence to these fundamental values is essential for earning academic credit in all courses, whether offered on- or off-campus, online, or as placements, practicums or internships.
 Trent University’s Academic Integrity website provides helpful information on why integrity is important and how to avoid integrity infractions (trentu.ca/academicintegrity).

 1.4 Academic Dishonesty

 Academic dishonesty includes any act that results or could reasonably be seen to result in submission of work that is unoriginal to the context in which it is being submitted or the product of unauthorized collaboration, aid, or unearned advantage.
-Dishonest acts, including plagiarism, cheating, the unauthorized use of AI generators, and the unauthorized sharing and distribution of course content, is ultimately destructive of the values of the University.
+Dishonest acts, including plagiarism, cheating, the unauthorized use of AI generators, and the unauthorized sharing and distribution of course content, are ultimately destructive of the values of the University.
 Scholarly integrity is required of all members of the University.
 Engaging in any form of academic dishonesty or misconduct in order to obtain academic credit or advantage of any kind is an offence under this policy.